tidymodels/yardstick/tests/testthat/_snaps/metrics.md

       out <- metrics(two_class_example, truth, predicted, Class1, options = 1)
     Condition
       Warning:
-      The `options` argument of `metrics()` is deprecated as of yardstick 1.0.0.
-      This argument no longer has any effect, and is being ignored.
+      The `options` argument of `metrics()` was deprecated in yardstick 1.0.0. i This argument no longer has any effect, and is being ignored.
 Use the pROC package directly if you need these features.

 # print metric_set works